Facial Stroke in Dogs: Causes, Signs and Treatment

 I immediately called our vet and got an appointment for the next day.
 But in the meantime, I went online and tried to find out what could possibly be wrong with her.
 I came up to a conclusion that it was either paralysis from a facial stroke, or much worse, a brain tumor.
 Both were rare in dogs, but a stroke was the rarer of the two.
 It was a very long evening until we went to see our vet the next day.

 When we got to the vet's, we were hoping she would tell us that it was nothing serious, it would go away on its own, and our dog would be OK.
 But the news was not encouraging.
 She told us stroke was something very rare in dogs, so these symptoms could be related to a brain tumor.
 She said the only way to tell for sure was to have an MRI and CT Scan.
-For this we needed to see an animal neurologist.
+For this, we needed to see an animal neurologist.

-At the time were living in a rural town in Illinois, about five hours away from Chicago.
-We went home and I found a couple places in Chicago area that did these tests.
+At the time we were living in a rural town in Illinois, about five hours away from Chicago.
+We went home, and I found a couple of places in the Chicago area that did these tests.
 But they would cost at least $1500.
 This was in spring 2009; with our small business hit by the economy, we were in no position to afford it.
 And even if we did and they found out she had a brain tumor, we were then looking at more than $10,000 for this kind of surgery, which would not even guarantee a complete recovery.
 I was in tears.
 I felt so hopeless and so terrified, and so guilty that I wasn't in a position to help her get better.

 Dogs Get Facial Paralysis—It's "Idiopathic"

 Dogs do get facial paralysis, a condition that is called Bell's palsy in humans.
 Although sometimes there can be an underlying reason such as a brain tumor, most of the time the cause of facial paralysis is unknown, meaning it's an "idiopathic" illness.